xmatters/pyxmatters/README.md

 pyxmatters is a python3 sdk that provides a RESTful interface with xMatters.
 Additionally there are capabilities to interface with csv files.

 ## Install, Upgrades, and use of pyxmatters
 For Production use it is **strongly** recommended to download the pyxmatters package locally from GitHub, specifically the `xmatters` directory, and set the `xmatters` directory alongside the script leveraging it.
 For use locally, just enter `import xmatters` at the top of the calling script as documented in the steps below.
+This is the same procedure as if it was downloaded using pip.
+Also, this SDK is a work in progress, not all REST API's are wrapped, so there is additional value in having a local copy to modify as needed.

 For installing locally with the understanding the package will change and could break your script, follow the steps below: